umtdemr/umitde/src/posts/canvas-optimization-with-tile-based-caching/canvas-optimization-with-tile-based-caching.md

 </script>

-I've seen that some canvas applications use individual caches for shapes, which leads to the creation of numerous canvas instances.
+It's common to use individual caches for the shapes in the canvas, which leads to the creation of numerous canvas instances.
 I find that this practice can negatively impact performance.
 Creating individual caches and drawing them as images often becomes more expensive regarding performance than drawing the shapes directly.

 Here is an example from <ExternalLink link="https://excalidraw.com" text="Excalidraw" />, which is a great tool but lacks tile-based caching.